Z-Jailbreak/Z-Saves/README.md

 `/PS3/EXPORT/XXXXXXXX.zip`

 In the `EXPORT` folder you'll also find a `saves.txt` file, listing all exported `.zip`s with their Title-IDs and the save-game names.

-## Uploading a save

-To upload the zipped save file and share it with the community:

-The simple way is to create a [GitHub issue](https://z-jailbreak.github.io/Z-Saves/issues/new/choose) with the provided template, then you can write down the save description and upload the Zip file directly there (just drag&drop the `.zip`): https://z-jailbreak.github.io/Z-Saves/issues/new/choose

 ## Advanced